In this guide, we’ll go through some in-depth techniques that will improve your conversion rates by reducing abandoned baskets.

 This information can be used to solve problems such as…

-- Are visitors trying to click on elements of the page that aren’t actually links?
+- Are visitors trying to click on elements of the page that don’t actually link?

 - Are lesser important elements of your page distracting visitors from your core goal?

 - Are important elements of your page below the fold?
-If this hurting click through rates?
+Is this hurting click-through rates?

-Whatever you choose to use, once you’re set up and some traffic has passed through your site, your heatmap will give you some very interesting insight on your visitor’s behaviour.
+Whatever you choose to use, once you’re set up and some traffic has passed through your site, your heatmap will give you some very interesting insight into your visitor’s behaviour.